shagu/pfUI/README.md

+**Please do not re-upload or distribute outdated versions of this project.
+However, you are more than welcome to fork or link to the official github page.**

 # pfUI

 An AddOn for World of Warcraft (1.12.1), mostly known as "Vanilla", which aims to be a full replacement for the original interface.
 The design is highly inspired by TukUI and ElvUI, bringing modern features and a minimalistic style that's easy to use right from the start.
 It is entirely written from scratch without any inclusion of third-party addons or libraries.